Economy of Tibet: Tourism

 After opening up to foreign tourists in 1979, according to historian Pierre Chapoutot, the Tibet Autonomous Region received 300 visitors in 1980, 2,000 in 1984, and 28,000 in 1994.

 In the second half of the 1980s, the development of the tourism industry, according to Vegard Iversen, was hindered by the Chinese state's presence in Tibet.
 While in Nepal tourism revenues accounted for more than 24% of foreign exchange earnings between 1985 and 1990, the number of foreign tourists who visited Tibet between 1985 and 1989 totaled 23,000, compared to 273,000 in Nepal in 1991, where the industry generated 73 million US dollars.

 In recent years Tibet's tourism has expanded rapidly, especially after the completion of Qingzang Railway in July 2006.
 Tibet received 2.5 million tourists in 2006, including 150,000 foreigners.

 In 2007, the figure climbed to some 4 million visitors but fell to only 2,246,400 in 2008 on account of the region being closed to tourism from March till June.

 Between January and July 2009, more than 2.7 million tourists visited the TAR, three times as many as for the same period in 2008, generating an income of 2.29 billion yuans.

 In 2010, the region received 6.85 million tourists from home and abroad, generating revenues of 7.14 billion yuan, 14 percent of its total GDP.

 Between January 1 and November 30, 2012, the T.A.R. received a record 10 million domestic and foreign tourists, as against more than 8.69 million visitors in 2011.
 Nearly 300,000 people are employed in the region's tourism sector, according to government figures.
+Pilgrimage tourism to sacred sites such as Mount Kailash also forms a significant part of Tibet's tourism industry, attracting thousands of pilgrims annually from India, Nepal, and other countries.